Applying for asylum

 Step 3: Medical Examinations

-The results will be given to you, and a doctor will advise you on the results of the HIV, Hepatitis, Syphilis and Tuberculosis tests.
-You must take the results of your medical examination to the Immigration Police, who will send them to the Asylum Service.
+The results will be given to you, and a doctor will advise you on the results of the tests for HIV, Hepatitis, Syphilis and Tuberculosis.
+You must submit the results of your medical examination to the Immigration Police, who will send them to the Asylum Service.

-Step 4: Apply for an Aliens Registration Certificate (ARC)
+Step 4: Apply for an Alien's Registration Certificate (ARC) / "Alien Book"

-As soon as you receive your Confirmation Letter and the results of your medical examination, you must apply for an Aliens Registration Certificate (ARC), also known as ‘Alien Book’ at your District Immigration Police Office.
-All members of your family included in your asylum application must get their own individual Aliens Registration Certificate.
+As soon as you receive your Confirmation Letter and the results of your medical examination, you must apply for an Alien’s Registration Certificate (ARC) – also known as ‘Alien Book‘ at your District Immigration Police Office.
+Each family member included in your asylum application must receive their own individual Alien’s Registration Certificate.
 This is an identity document issued to all foreigners, including asylum-seekers, in Cyprus.
-The Aliens Registration Certificate is not proof of legal residence in Cyprus.
+The Alien’s Registration Certificate (ARC) is not proof of legal residence in Cyprus.

-The Aliens Registration Certificate is issued free of charge to asylum-seekers.
+The Alien’s Registration Certificate (ARC) is issued free of charge to asylum-seekers.